-- visiting the SEN pupil in their previous setting and talking to staff and agencies supporting the pupil and family - holding a meeting at school, inviting parents and all professionals involved with a new SEN child to ensure that information and successful strategies are in place prior to their start - helping pupils and parents understand and explore how the support they receive in school will change as they move into different settings, and what support they are likely to need to achieve their ambitions - providing social skills groups to help pupils explore changes and prepare for transition between year groups or key stages or schools - enabling pupils with SEND to visit their new classes and meet their new teachers, providing photo books of key staff and areas, if appropriate - ensuring pupils with SEND know how they can help themselves when they have a worry or need - having an up to date/ reviewed student passport in place for transition so that new staff understand the needs and how they can support their new SEND pupil immediately - 5.
+- visiting the SEND pupil in their previous setting and talking to staff and agencies supporting the pupil and family - holding a meeting at school, inviting parents and all professionals involved with a new SEND child to ensure that information and successful strategies are in place prior to their start - helping pupils and parents understand and explore how the support they receive in school will change as they move into different settings, and what support they are likely to need to achieve their ambitions - providing social skills groups to help pupils explore changes and prepare for transition between year groups, key stages or schools - enabling pupils with SEND to visit their new classes and meet their new teachers, providing additional information as required (for example, photo books of key staff, plans of the classroom, social stories) - ensuring pupils with SEND know how they can help themselves when they have a worry or need - having an up to date/ reviewed support plan in place for transition so that new staff understand the needs and how they can support their new pupil with SEND immediately - 5.
 Links with child health services, social services and educational welfare services and any voluntary organisations which work on behalf of pupils with special educational needs.